CURRENT PROJECT

 The project activities fall under three main clusters.

-- Initiating and sustaining policy discussions: the project aims to build consensus among national elites in Yemen on how local governance in Yemen can play a long-term role in stabilisation and recovery and to inform international policymakers of the importance of considering different Yemeni perspectives on local governance in their programming.
+1. Initiating and sustaining policy discussions: the project aims to mobilise political support at the central level in Yemen for a strengthened role of local governance structures in (post-conflict) stabilisation and to inform international policymakers of the importance of considering different Yemeni perspectives on local governance in their programming.

-- Supporting inclusive consultations and dialogues in four Yemeni governorates: the project supports an inclusive consultative committee in each governorate that complements the existing administrative set up and advises the governors on development and peacebuilding needs and priorities.
+2. Supporting inclusive consultations and dialogues in three Yemeni governorates: the project supports an inclusive consultative committee in each governorate that complements the existing administrative set up and advises the governors on development and peacebuilding needs and priorities to effectively address local needs at governorate level.
 In cooperation with GIZ, these committees also act as the steering committees for small project grants, implemented by district local authorities with support from GIZ.

-- Support to local mediation and reconciliation activities: the project supports local peace initiatives in the four project governorates.
-We build on strong Yemeni mediation traditions to provide mediators with additional tools and skills, support selected initiatives, and help mediators and communities raise funds from local businesspeople, international organisations, and community members themselves to restore services once conflicts could be successfully mediated.
+3. Support to local mediation and peace initiatives: the project supports local initiatives by civil society actors and local authorities to respond to urgent mediation and stabilisation needs in the project governorates.
+We build on strong Yemeni mediation traditions to provide mediators with additional tools and skills, support selected initiatives, and help mediators and communities raise funds from local businesspeople, international organisations, and community members themselves to restore services once conflicts are successfully mediated.

 Publications from this project: